fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

   <li>Monitoring with Managed Service (Grafana, for Prometheus)</li>
   <li>Use <a href="https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/ContainerInsights.html"><u>CloudWatch Container Insights</u></a> to collect, aggregate, and summarize metrics and logs from your containerized applications and microservices.
 Container Insights is available for Amazon Elastic Container Service (Amazon ECS), Amazon Elastic Kubernetes Service (Amazon EKS), and Kubernetes platforms on Amazon EC2.</li>
   <li><a href="https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch-dashboard-sharing.html">CloudWatch Dashboard Sharing</a>: share CloudWatch dashboards with people who do not have direct access to your AWS account.
 This enables you to share dashboards across teams, with stakeholders, and with people external to your organization.
 You can even display dashboards on big screens in team areas or embed them in Wikis and other webpages.</li>
+  <li>CloudWatch API: there is a request limit.
+To reduce call rate and avoid <a href="https://aws.amazon.com/premiumsupport/knowledge-center/cloudwatch-400-error-throttling/">API throttled</a> is possible as best practice distribute the API call, Combine as many metrics as possible into a single API call, Retry your call with exponential backoff and jitter</li>
 </ul>

 <p><b>CloudTrail</b><a href="https://aws.amazon.com/cloudtrail/"></a><a href="https://digitalcloud.training/aws-cloudtrail/">[2]</a>: </p>